 Community learning and development in East Lothian is delivered by the Connected Communities Service working in collaboration with a number of council services and partner organisations.
-This work is guided by the draft Community and Learning Development plan 2021-2024 - this will be consulted upon over the next few months before it is finalised.
+This work is guided by the Community and Learning Development plan 2021-2024.

 Community learning and development activities include family learning, youth work, support for volunteering, capacity building and adult learning.

 Children and youth work

 Find out about children and youth work happening in your local community centre: you can check online or pop into your local community centre in person.